nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## HotKeys

-HotKeys are keyboard shortcuts supported by Mycelium to enable faster navigation and editing of commands with the keyboard.
+HotKeys are keyboard shortcuts supported by :mushroom:Mycelium to enable faster navigation and editing of commands with the keyboard.
 This allows for Mycelium to be fully keyboard driven.
 The following are the supported HotKeys:

 ### (F1) Help